chrisr3d/MISP-automation/exercises/3_Exercises_steps.md

 - Loop through the packets displayed in the standard output and identify connections
 - The connections information is stored in a dictionary:
   - The key is the tuple `(ip.src, ip.dst, tcp.srcport, tcp.dstport, *frame.protocols)`
-  - We store the timestamp of the first packet seen and the number of similar connections
+  - We store the timestamp of the first and last packets seen
 - We loop through dictionary and create a `network-connection` MISP object for each connection
 - We write the resulting MISP Event in an output file